Paradiset is resurrected and becomes Sting’s latest startup addition

-Paradiset, Sweden’s healthiest food chain, was hit hard by the Corona pandemic through a crashed financing and went bankrupt earlier this year.
-The brand is now resurrected through the initiative “Paradiset2.0” and creates a membership club for sustainable and healthy food online at Sweden’s best prices.
-At the same time, it will be the latest company to be admitted to the accelerator Sting.
+Paradiset, Sweden’s healthiest food chain, starts over with the initiative “Paradiset2.0” and creates a membership club for sustainable and healthy food online at Sweden’s best prices.

 At the end of March, the Corona pandemic led to a planned financing being canceled at short notice and the business went bankrupt.
 However, founder Johannes Cullberg managed to buy back the Paradiset brand from the bankruptcy estate.